Xiaoyang-Song/Federated-Unsupervised-Learning-Research/Simulation Study Results (Rasch Model)/Simulation.md

-# This folder contains the experimental results of the simulation study on Rasch model.
+# Experimental results of the simulation study on Rasch model.

 ### Rasch Simulation study results: (Sanity check of implementation)